 What Costs Are Covered by Personal Injury Claims?

 In general, all costs related to the injury are covered.
 These are known as “damages,” and they include:

 - Medical expenses, including medication, doctor/hospital visits, tests, X-rays, surgical procedures, and other treatment

 - The predicted future cost of treating your injury, if you are not fully recovered yet

 - Any property damage involved (such as your car in a car accident)

 - Lost wages, which can include a few days of missed work or being laid up long term

 - Compensation for long-term effects such as a disability, cognitive impairment, restricted mobility, etc.

 - Any other costs directly caused by the injury

-It’s impossible to give a dollar estimate without looking at your individual claim.
-However, many injury claims end up paying far more than the client originally expected.
-It’s not uncommon to see a claim valued at $100,000 or more, or even millions.
+It is impossible to give a dollar estimate without looking at your claim.
+However, many injury claims pay far more than the client initially expected.
+It is common to see a claim valued in the six-figure range, and many claims even extend into the millions.